holoviz-dev/nei/README.md

 NEI is composed of three components, (1) a Python server using [tornado](http://www.tornadoweb.org/en/stable/) which receives commands from the editor via websockets, (2) HTML and Javascript that runs in the browser, and (3) the code used to integrate with the editor.
-Currently this last component is written in elisp as the first editor to be supported is [emacs](http://emacs.org).
+As [emacs](http://emacs.org) is the first editor to be supported, this last component largely consists of elisp.
+Rudimentary Vim support has been prototyped and it is hoped that robust Vim support will be possible in future.
 As the server and web component are editor agnostic, there is no reason NEI cannot be extended to support any text editor that has support for websockets.

 **NEI is currently an experimental prototype and should not be considered stable.**